yellobyte/ESP32-Webradio-PlusDLNA/README.md

 }
 ```

-## Still to be done (just an idea):

- * Enable the Webinterface to browse DLNA media servers and select files

-## :tada: Implementation of SoapESP32 library ##
+## :tada: Implementation of SoapESP32 library for DLNA server access ##

+The lib makes playing audio files from media servers fairly easy: Function *browseServer()* is used to scan the server content and return a list of tracks (audio files).
+The device then selects an item and sends a read request to the media server using *readStart()*.
+If granted, it will repeatedly *read()* a chunk of data into the queue which feeds the audio codec VS1053B until end of file.
+Finally the data connection to the server is closed with *readStop()* and the next audio file from the list is requested, provided the 'repeat file/folder' mode is active.

 The following sample picture sequence shows the actual implementation into this webradio project:

 ![github](https://github.com/yellobyte/SoapESP32/raw/main/doc/ESP32-Radio-DLNA.jpg)

 Alternatively have a look at the short clip _ESP32-Radio-DLNA.mp4_ in folder **Doc** to see the final implementation in action.
 To watch now, click [Here](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Doc/ESP32-Radio-DLNA.mp4).

+## Still to be done: ##

+ * Enable the Webinterface to browse DLNA media servers and select audio files for playing.